 As I change course and steer confidently toward my purpose, I am here to share my story of transition.
 My career path is filled with adventures, lessons and creativity, from (engineering to) baking to leadership coaching.
 With a decade’s worth of articles and features out there on the bakery and brand I built from scratch, Soirette Pastry Boutique, I realized that I had to embrace my 20 year devotion to the pastry world, to find key lessons to carry forward with me as I transition into Soirette coaching.
 Closing my bakery at the height of its success was a decision filled with complexity and heaviness, and I had to overcome a myriad of challenges along the way.
 In retrospect, it was one of the best decisions I ever made, and having a coach to support my thought process in tricky waters made such a powerful impact on redefining success and shifting perspectives.
 This is a story of how I found bravery and clarity that helped me make the transition.

 As a young woman of colour, I found myself in love and immersed in the mysterious world of French pastry, which brought me to Le Cordon Bleu, Canada, 20 years ago.
-My parents' hearts sank when I chose to disregard a sure-fire career in Engineering only to pursue a path of "serving people cookies", and saw it as a disregard of all their hopes and dreams for me.
+My parents' hearts sank when I chose to 'throw away' a sure-fire career in Engineering only to pursue a path of 'serving people cookies', and saw it as a disregard of all their hopes and dreams for me.
 It raised so many eyebrows and was compounded by the famous words in my culture, "What will people say?"

 However, I always felt like something was amiss.
 With a retail bakery storefront downtown, I faced daily acts of microaggression from the public towards my team (made up of mostly women of colour) and I, which, over time, led to deep-rooted imposter syndrome.
-I coaxed and enabled my incredibly supportive light-skinned team members to take credit for ownership, shying away when they would correct the misconception.
+I allowed and, to a degree, enabled my incredibly supportive light-skinned team members to take credit for ownership, shying away when they would correct the misconception.
 Somehow, I felt I was tarnishing the worth of the brand by my association with it, as a “brown” woman (another term I had to get accustomed to after moving to Canada).
-It took an immense amount of self-development to shift my perspective and pave my own path forward, and show up the way I wanted to - and push against the grain of society and claim my spot.
+It took an immense amount of self-reflection, discovery and development to shift my perspective and pave my own path forward, and show up the way I wanted to - and push against the grain of society and claim my spot.

 I had to chip away at my own insecurities and compel myself to be at the forefront of the brand, instead of hiding behind it.
 I took risks and pushed forward with strategic innovation.
 I created products that aligned with me and my muddled but rich culture and heritage of being a Malaysian-Indian-Kiwi-Canadian.
 I continued to steer the ship with dedicated team members who shared my vision and believed in our purpose.
 Our diversity and originality became our super-powers!